 Daniel Alm today announces PocketCAS 3.5, an update to its powerful mathematics software for iPad and iPhone.
 PocketCAS is a very advanced computer algebra system which makes iOS devices and Macs capable of calculating mathematical problems in just seconds.
 The main target groups are scientists, engineers, teachers, and students.
 Version 3.5 adds time series plotting, which lets the user see how the graph of a 2D or 3D function evolves over time.

 PocketCAS is a very advanced computer algebra system which turns an iPhone, iPad or Mac into a device capable of calculating complicated mathematical problems in just seconds.
-The main target group are scientists, mathematicians and students.
+The main target group is scientists, mathematicians, and students.
 PocketCAS makes their everyday work a lot easier.
 Apart from calculating symbolic derivatives and taylor series expansions as well as plotting cartesian and polar functions, PocketCAS computes symbolic integrals, simplifies expressions and does advanced linear algebra.
-A vast amount of more than 500 functions enable PocketCAS to solve almost every mathematical problem.
+A vast amount of more than 500 functions enables PocketCAS to solve almost every mathematical problem.